Amusing and bemusing rants and raves. Unabashed tomfoolery. An imaginary audience.

 The story's a wild romp of triumph and tragedy.
 The plot: An old hero, rather than head for the retirement home, rounds up a posse of other super-heroes to battle a spider monster that he thought he killed over a hundred years ago.
 He's the cowboy hero called Vigilante.
 The Whip, granddaughter of the original Whip, tags along because she's become obsessed with her role as a super-hero, and it writing a book about it.
 Joining them are Boy Blue, Dan the Dyna-Mite, Gimmix, and I, Spyder.

+The design of this comic is just fabulous.
+The panelwork and layout of the pages is beautiful in itself, and the artwork is absolutely brilliant.
 The best bit is how each member of the "Seven" Soldiers represents a different era of comics, and is each drawn a different way to emphasize that.
 Vigilante is an old 30's/40's comic, Gimmix is a 50's pin-up, Dan (the "hero-vestite") turns into a Kirby drawing, I, Spyder becomes an "Ultimate" version of himself...
 The art is breathtaking, and loaded with detail.
 It's a thing of beauty to behold.

 I love how Grant Morrison makes me care about all these characters within a few pages, with just a few lines of dialogue, and I love how the characters reflect different periods of comics history.
 As someone else said, it's like taking a bunch of super-heroes and throwing them into the Big Brother house.
 Their interaction is fab.